PalisadoesFoundation/talawa-api/docs/docs/docs/developer-resources/testing/testing-validation.md

   Automatically fixes formatting and lint issues using **Biome** according to the project's configured rules.
   The command fails if any warnings remain after applying fixes.
 Developers are encouraged to run this before committing changes.
   **Usage:** `pnpm run format:fix`

-### Linting

-- **`lint:sanitization`**
-  Runs a custom security linter that enforces XSS protection in GraphQL resolvers.
-  Ensures all string-returning resolvers use `escapeHTML()` to sanitize user-generated content before returning it, preventing Cross-Site Scripting vulnerabilities.
-  **Usage:** `pnpm run lint:sanitization`

-- **`lint:tsdoc`**
-  Validates TSDoc comment syntax in TypeScript files using a custom script based on `@microsoft/tsdoc`.
-  Filters out overly pedantic rules (like requiring escaped curly braces in type examples) to maintain documentation readability while ensuring TSDoc compliance.
-  **Usage:** `pnpm run lint:tsdoc`

-- **`lint:fix`**
-  Automatically fixes linting and formatting issues using Biome.
-This is a convenience alias that applies both linting and formatting fixes in a single command.
-  **Usage:** `pnpm run lint:fix`

-- **`lint:check`**
-  Checks code for linting and formatting issues without making any changes.
-This is a convenience alias that validates both linting and formatting rules.
-Suitable for CI validation.
-  **Usage:** `pnpm run lint:check`

 ### Testing